IvanComp/FedBench/README.md

 The Flower framework was extended by adding 3 different Architectural Patterns for Clients Management [1]:

+- 1 Client Registry.

-- 1 Client Selector.
+- 2 Client Selector.

-- 2 Client Clustering.
+- 3 Client Clustering.

-- 3 Message Compressor.
+- 4 Message Compressor.

 # Table of contents
 <!--ts-->